captn3m0/google-sre-ebook/README.md

 ## macOS

-Review and run the `bootstrap.sh` script to generate the EPUB, MOBI, and PDF files
+Review and run the `generate.sh` script to generate the EPUB, MOBI, and PDF files

 Requirements: